Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

+Consider the plane bundle $M$ over a surface $\Sigma$ defined by the vector field $\vec m$ of plane normals according to \eqref{Eq:VFCLB}.
+We wish to relate the curvature of the projected connection on $M$ to the configuration of the field $\vec m$.
+To achieve this, we first reduce the problem to the known case of $TS^2$ and then transfer the results from the sphere back to the surface $\Sigma$.

+Note that the nowhere-vanishing three-dimensional vector field $\vec m$ over $\Sigma$ gives rise to a map from $\Sigma$ to $S^2$.
+Indeed, at each point $p$, the vector $\vec m(p)$ specifies a ray in $\R^3$, which intersects the sphere $S^2\subset \R^3$ in a point.
+We define the map $m: \Sigma \to S^2$ by sending $p$ to this point of intersection, as shown in Fig.~\ref{Fig:mCurvature}.
+Thus, we have the correspondence

-Consider a plane bundle $M$ over surface $\Surf$ defined by a vector field $\vec m$ of unit normals, $|\vec m|=1$.
-Let $(x_1, x_2)$ be coordinates on the surface near a point $p\in \Surf$.
-The unit vector $\vec m(p)$ associates $p$ with a point $m(p)$ on a unit sphere, as shown in Fig.~\ref{Fig:mCurvature}.
-In this way, the field $\vec m$ gives rise to a map $m: \Surf\to S^2$ from the surface to the sphere.
-In coordinates, this map is described as two functions $\theta(x_1, x_2)$ and $\varphi(x_1, x_2)$.
-In a ``good'' situation (to be specified in a moment), one can consider them as a definition of the new coordinates on the sphere near $m(p)$, as discussed in Sec.~\ref{Sec:ConnCoefTransform}.
-Let us express curvature of $TS^2$ in these coordinates.
+Let $(x_1, x_2)$ be the coordinates on the surface near the point $p\in \Sigma$.
+In coordinates, the map $m$ is described by two functions $\theta(x_1, x_2)$ and $\varphi(x_1, x_2)$.
+In a ``good'' situation (to be specified in a moment), one can consider these functions as a definition of the new coordinates on the sphere near $m(p)$, as discussed in Sec.~\ref{Sec:ConnCoefTransform}.
+Let us express the curvature of $TS^2$ in these coordinates.

 Using Eq.~(\ref{Eq:ConnRep}), we have: